Announcement Type: Initial Solicitation for Grant Applications (SGA).

 5. Funding Restrictions:

-B. There is a limit of one (1) application per submitting organization and location.
-If two (2) applications from the same organization for the same location are submitted, the application with the later date will be considered non-responsive.
+B. There is a limit of one (1) application per submitting organization and physical location serving the same HVRP participant population.
+If two (2) applications from the same organization for the same physical location serving the same HVRP participant population are submitted, the application with the later date will be considered non-responsive.
+Please do not submit duplicate original grant applications as only one (1) grant application will be considered for funding purposes.

-C. Due to the limited availability of funding, if an organization was awarded Fiscal Year 2003 HVRP funds for a specific location and will be receiving second and possible third year funding, that organization at that specific location will be considered ineligible to compete for FY 2004 HVRP funds.
+C. Due to the limited availability of funding, if an organization was awarded Fiscal Year 2003 or Fiscal Year 2004 HVRP funds for a specific physical location serving the same HVRP participant population and will be receiving second and possible third year funding, then that organization at that specific physical location serving the same HVRP participant population will be considered ineligible to compete for FY 2005 HVRP funds.
+Therefore, due to the limited funding availability, we are unable to award more than one (1) HVRP grant per organization at a specific physical location serving the same HVRP participant population.

 D. There will not be reimbursement of pre-award costs unless specifically agreed upon in writing by the Department of Labor.